-It so happened that since ancient times people are subject to certain fears, which eventually develop into superstitions and spread to many generations.
-And although no one knows the reasons that gave rise to the belief that it is impossible to gift a knife, it is still possible to cancel the effect of a bad omen – with a coin of absolutely any denomination.
+It so happened that since ancient times people have been subject to certain fears, which eventually developed into superstitions and spread to many generations.
+And although no one knows the reasons that gave rise to the belief that it is wrong to gift a knife, it is still possible to cancel the effect of the bad omen – by simply attaching a coin to your knife gift.

 For example, in China and Latin America, a gifted knife can be perceived as the end of friendship.
-It is not customary to give various kinds of cutting and piercing tools also in Arab countries.
-And in the traditions of the Mongols since the time of Genghis Khan, it is strictly forbidden to gift any sharp objects.
+It is not customary to gift various kinds of cutting or piercing tools in Arab countries as well.

 Quite on the contrary, in the countries of Central Asia, a knife is considered the most expensive and prestigious gift.
 People in these lands are sure that all pointed and sharp objects have the power of protecting amulets that can ward off diseases and misfortunes.
 A knife placed under the baby’s pillow was considered an effective way to save baby’s health.
 The knife plays a significant role in many cultures.
 For example, in the initiation rites of some peoples, such as the recognition of adulthood.
 Often, the knife accompanies its owner from birth, when it is put in baby’s cradle as a talisman.
 In Finland, if a young man wanted to propose to a girl, he put his knife in the sheath of the girl.
 If the girl did not take out the knife, a wedding was scheduled.